Sunday, November 15, 2015

 Delightfuly authentic

-Paper Moon is probably the best road movie ever.
-The film is set in the American Midwest during the harsh years of the Great Depression.
-Filmed in Kansas and Missouri, in quiet little towns and in the countryside, the scenic locations, puffing old cars, vintage clothing and old-time tunes on the soundtrack contribute to a feeling of authenticity.
-The film's title refers to the delightful song It's Only a Paper Moon from 1933 in the version of Paul Whiteman, sung by Peggy Healy.
-The entire soundtrack is a charming, melancholic trip through memory lane. (click here to listen to it) Thus, the viewer is immersed in the era of the Great Depression, all the more because the film was shot in black and white.
-A choice that payed off, considering the beautifil cinematography by the Hungarian director of photography László Kovács.
-On the advice of Orson Welles (who was Bogdanovich's mentor), Kovács used a deep-focus lens.
+Paper Moon is one of the best road movies ever.
+The film is set in the American Midwest, during the harsh years of the Great Depression.
+Filmed in Kansas and Missouri, in quiet little towns and in the countryside, the scenic locations, puffing old cars, vintage clothing (designed by Polly Platt) and old-time tunes on the soundtrack contribute to a feeling of authenticity.

 Between laughter and tears